Pressio/pressio/formulations.md

 - should always accept trialSpace/affineTrialSpace

 - "phi^T M phi dx/dt = phi^T f"
-  - M is time dependent
+  - M is time dependent OR M is constant
-  - or M constant
 - "dx/dt = phi^T f"
 - mass matrix or not is inferred from the system API

 # Hypred

 - should always accept trialSpace/affineTrialSpace
-- only for M constant or no M
 - "phi^T M phi dx/dt = MJOP f"
 - "dx/dt = MJOP f"
+- only for M constant or no M

 # Masked

 - should always accept trialSpace/affineTrialSpace
-- figure it out
+- only for M constant or no M

 <!-- ============================================================== -->